kratikajawariya28/Netflix-Movies-and-TV-Shows-Clustering/README.md

   - **Seasonal Pattern:** December exhibits the highest number of content additions, indicating a focus on the winter season.
   - **TV Show Seasons:** A significant proportion of TV shows have only one season, suggesting a preference for shorter series.
   - **Movie Durations:** The majority of movies fall within the 60 to 120-minute range, reflecting a preference for standard-length films.

+## Feature Engineering
+**1. Attributes for clustering:**

+Cast, country, genre, director, rating, and description.

+**2. Textual Data Preprocessing:**
+  - Expand Contraction
+  - Remove stopwords and lower case
+  - Removing Punctuations
+  - Lemmatization
+  - Tokenization
+  - Text Vectorization

+**3. Dimesionality Reduction:**

+Dimensionality reduction was achieved through Principal Component Analysis (PCA), wherein the number of components was restricted to 4000, effectively capturing over 80% of the variance in the data.

+## ML Model Implementation
+The implementation of machine learning models, specifically K-Means and Hierarchical Clustering, to categorize and cluster similar content.
+The optimal number of clusters and effective algorithms are determined through rigorous analysis.

+**3.1.
+K Means Clustering:**
+- The optimal number of clusters were built after visualizing the elbow curve and the Silhouette score.
+- Highest Silhouette score is obtained for 6 clusters using k-means clustering.
+Hence, the number of clusters for k-means clustering was taken as 6.
+- Silhouette score at 6 clusters: 0.0082

+**3.2.
+Hierarchical Clustering:**
+- Clusters were built using the Agglomerative clustering algorithm, and the optimal number of clusters were built after visualizing the dendogram.
+- From the dendogram, at an Euclidean distance of 3.8 units, 12 clusters can be built.
+Hence the number of clusters were taken as 12.
+- Algorithm: Agglomerative clustering
+- Distance: Euclidean
+- Linkage: Ward

+## Recommendation System
+Utilizing the insights gained from clustering, a content-based recommender system is developed.
+The system leverages cosine similarity and the generated similarity matrix to provide personalized content recommendations.

+## Conclusion
+Summarizes the key findings, contributions, and potential business impacts of the project, highlighting the advancements in content categorization and recommendation for Netflix Movies and TV Shows.

+Feel free to explore, contribute, and provide feedback for continuous improvement!